kenrms/jubibot-response-lambda/README.md

-# AI Response Service
+# JubiBot Response Lambda

-This is a serverless AWS Lambda function that integrates with the OpenAI API to provide AI-generated responses to user messages.
+This is a serverless AWS Lambda function that integrates with the OpenAI API to provide AI-generated responses to Discord messages.

 ## Table of Contents